Tyrosinemia

 Tyrosinemia or tyrosinaemia is an error of metabolism, usually inborn, in which the body cannot effectively break down the amino acid tyrosine.
 Symptoms of untreated tyrosinemia include liver and kidney disturbances.
 Without treatment, tyrosinemia leads to liver failure.
 Today, tyrosinemia is increasingly detected on newborn screening tests before any symptoms appear.
 With early and lifelong management involving a low-protein diet, special protein formula, and sometimes medication, people with tyrosinemia develop normally, are healthy, and live normal lives.

+Signs and symptoms

 Cause

 All tyrosinemias result from dysfunction of various genes in the phenylalanine and tyrosine catabolic pathway, and are inherited in an autosomal-recessive pattern.

 Type I tyrosinemia results from a mutation in the FAH gene, which encodes the enzyme fumarylacetoacetase.
 As a result of FAH deficiency, the substrate fumarylacetoacetate can accumulate in proximal renal tubular cells and hepatocytes, resulting in damage to the kidney and liver, respectively.

 Type II tyrosinemia results from a mutation in the TAT gene, which encodes the enzyme tyrosine aminotransferase.
 As a result of TAT deficiency, the substrate tyrosine accumulates, causing ophthalmologic and dermatologic abnormalities.

 Type III tyrosinemia results from a mutation in the HPD gene, which encodes the enzyme 4-hydroxyphenylpyruvate dioxygenase.
 Type III tyrosinemia is the rarest of the three conditions, with only a few cases ever reported.
 Most of those cases have included intellectual disability and neurologic dysfunction.